devel0/example-dependency-injection/README.md

   with    : 00:00:26.4634291
 ```

 IoC allow to establish *loose coupling* between the layers you architect in your application.
-It allow you to ensure separation of concerns, enabling a sort of OOP encapsulation but at class/services levels instead of properies or fields.
+It allow you to ensure separation of concerns, enabling a sort of OOP encapsulation but at class/services rather than at methods or properties level.

 DI is also used in the [clean architecture][1] pattern where there are benefits about the level of abstraction and modularity the application can achieve.